DragonSenses/Curiosity/TypeScript/8. Modules/modules.md

 ## Non-modules

-Before we start, it’s important to understand what TypeScript considers a module.
+Before we start, it's important to understand what TypeScript considers a module.
 The JavaScript specification declares that any JavaScript files without an `import` declaration, `export`, or top-level `await` should be considered a script and not a module.

-Inside a script file variables and types are declared to be in the shared global scope, and it’s assumed that you’ll either use the outFile compiler option to join multiple input files into one [output](https://www.typescriptlang.org/tsconfig#outFile) file, or use multiple `<script>` tags in your HTML to load these files (in the correct order!).
+Inside a script file variables and types are declared to be in the shared global scope, and it's assumed that you'll either use the outFile compiler option to join multiple input files into one [output](https://www.typescriptlang.org/tsconfig#outFile) file, or use multiple `<script>` tags in your HTML to load these files (in the correct order!).

-If you have a file that doesn’t currently have any `import`s or `export`s, but you want to be treated as a module, add the line:
+If you have a file that doesn't currently have any `import`s or `export`s, but you want to be treated as a module, add the line:

 ```ts
 export {};